 In addition, Patient Journeys are a useful resource for patients, families, non-specialist clinicians, and the general public to understand the care needs of patients living with a rare neurological disease.

-The Patient Journey for Hereditary Spastic Paraplegias (HSPs) was developed together with Adam Lawrence, chair of the UK HSP Support Group and Lori Renna Linton, ERN-RND ePAG representative for: Ataxia/HSP.
+The Patient Journey for Hereditary Spastic Paraplegias (HSPs) was developed together with Adam Lawrence, chair of the UK HSP Support Group and Lori Renna Linton, ERN-RND ePAG representative for: Ataxia/HSP (Euro-HSP).

 You can download the infographic and table as pdf file by clicking on the images.